mrciolino/wiki-backup/timeline.md

   - The party travels to Alford aboard the Robin Trading company ship.
   - The party meets Illiard in his tower.
   - The party is sent to investigate cult activity in the town of Demsford.
+  - The party encounters Rathwing and his cult in Demsford.
+Rathwing's goal is to restart the necrotic wars.
   - Bomb the Bear is killed by Rathwing.
   - Illiard is killed by Frederina for seemingly no reason.
   - The party is sent into the Alford castle vault to kill a dreaming beholder.
 Krorg unsuccessfully uses this opportunity to cause a credit crisis in Alford's bank.
   - Drakham unleashes bone spiders, causing chaos in Alford.